 How do I make an appointment?

 All new dreadlock clients are required to complete the consultation process and leave a non-refundable deposit before any new installation/maintenance appointment can be made.
 Our consultation forms are found under the same "Dreadlocks" section you found this page.
 At times our consultation forms may be temporarily disabled for a week or two to allow us to catch up with existing forms waiting for a response and to keep wait times for appointments under 3 months.
 If our forms are currently disabled please check back on our site to see when they open up again.

 How long can I expect to wait for a dreadlock appointment?

-Many dreadlock services require multiple hours to complete.
-The wait time for open appointments can vary from a few days to a few weeks depending on our current schedules.
+Most dreadlock services require multiple hours to complete.
+The wait time for open appointments can vary from a week to 2-3 months depending on our current schedules and what type of service(s) you are booking.
+Some services require an entire day to be open in order to schedule you.
 Saturday and evening appointments typically book up first.
 It is always recommended that your make your appointment requests as early as possible.
 We can put you on our waiting list for an earlier appointment time if someone cancels, but it rarely happens due to our deposit policy.

 Why do I need to leave a deposit for my appointments?

 Our stylists and clients love our small salon atmosphere.
 Our intimate size, plus the length of time that we block off for most of our dreadlock clients, requires us to make deposits mandatory for everyone.
 It's our way to make sure that our client's show up and our time is well spent.
 It keeps us in business and that's a good thing for everyone!